lamastex/scalable-data-science/_sds/basics/infrastructure/onpremise/dockerCompose/readmes/README.md

 `jupyter` service you can use `docker-compose exec jupyter bash`.
 The defined services are `hadoop`, `zeppelin`, `jupyter`, `nifi` and `kafka`.

-Lastly, if you want to start a subset of the services you cna open the `docker-compose.yml` file and comment out the services you don't need.
+Lastly, if you want to start a subset of the services you can open the `docker-compose.yml` file and comment out the services you don't need.
 When you then run `docker-compose up` it won't start those services.